cargo-public-api/cargo-public-api/README.md

 # Expected output

-In general, output aims to be character-by-character identical to the textual parts of the regular `cargo doc` HTML output.
+Output aims to be character-by-character identical to the textual parts of the regular `cargo doc` HTML output.
 For example, [this item](https://docs.rs/bat/0.20.0/bat/struct.PrettyPrinter.html#method.input_files) has the following textual representation in the rendered HTML:

 ```
 pub fn input_files<I, P>(&mut self, paths: I) -> &mut Self